migtools/crane-ui-plugin/README.md

    yarn start-console ../console
    ```

+   This script will configure an OAuth client and run the console with auth enabled.

-3. Open the Console in your browser at http://localhost:9000/
+3. Open the Console in your browser at http://localhost:9000/ and log in.

 4. Find our UI by using the Developer perspective and navigating to the Add page, and clicking our "Import application from cluster" card.

 ## Docker image